llxisdsh/pb/README.md

   - FlatMapOf: inline entries avoid “one allocation per entry,” but incur “hole cost” (reserved space in partially filled buckets); when V is large or occupancy is sparse, bucket size inflation increases baseline memory usage.
   - MapOf: buckets store pointers and entries are separate objects; with automatic shrinking (WithShrinkEnabled), MapOf is typically more memory-elastic and efficient, especially for large V or underutilized tables.
 - API capabilities and ecosystem:
-  - FlatMapOf: provides core operations (Load/Store/Delete/LoadOrStore/LoadOrStoreFn/Range/Process/RangeProcess/Clear/Size/IsZero).
-It does not currently offer dedicated convenience APIs such as CompareAndSwap/CompareAndDelete/LoadAndUpdate/Swap, but such semantics can be expressed using Process.
+  - FlatMapOf: it does not currently offer dedicated convenience APIs such as CompareAndSwap/CompareAndDelete, but such semantics can be expressed using Process.
-  - MapOf: a more complete API surface including multiple CompareAnd*, Swap, and batch operations, plus richer customization of equality and hashing, making it more mature for migration and production use.
+  - MapOf: a more complete API surface including multiple CompareAnd*, and batch operations, plus richer customization of equality and hashing, making it more mature for migration and production use.
 - Hashing and optimizations:
   - Both support WithKeyHasher/IHashCode/IHashOpts; FlatMapOf also supports WithPresize and WithShrinkEnabled.